Close

 A post shared by Santi Tur Photography (@atfunk)

-2. Gran Canaria: A Small Paradise
+2. Gran Canaria: A small paradise

-Gran Canaria is an island that boasts stunning natural landscapes.
-A UNESCO World Heritage site, the Gran Canaria Biosphere Reserve features a rare floristic richness, thanks to its unique climate.
 You can explore nearly 60km of beaches around the island, including the beautiful dunes of Mespalomas beach where you can go camel riding.
 Gran Canaria’s charming villages include Agaete, with its bright white hues, and Vegueta, with its quaint historic center.
 Savor seafood in Puerto de Mogan, a pleasant and colorful fishing village on the south of the island.
 Party animals will have plenty to do in the capital, Las Palmas.

-4. Lanzarote: The Volcanic Beach
+4. Lanzarote: The volcanic beach

-5. El Hierro, La Gomera and La Palma: Small and Charming
+5. El Hierro, La Gomera and La Palma: Small and charming

 A small island with deep dense forests and remarkable volcanoes, La Palma is characterized by a lush natural environment.
 Discover many natural parks, black sand beaches, and seaside salt pans.
-Protected from urbanization, La Palma is the perfect island to admire the stars in high definition.
+Protected from urbanization, La Palma is also the perfect island to admire the stars in high definition.

 Self-sufficient as far as renewable energy is concerned, El Hierro is the smallest island, yet it offers a multitude of contrasting landscapes.
 To the south, next to the village of La Restinga, you can explore one of the world’s best scuba diving areas with wonderfully impressive aquatic life.